-It is an honor and a privilege to represent 4-H and the excellent reputation of your local and state program in the New England Horse Program at the Eastern States Exposition.
+It is an honor and a privilege to represent 4-H and the excellent reputation of your local and state program in the New England Horse Program at Eastern States Exposition.
 We are asking you to consider your dress while in this role and dress for respect.
-Chaperones may ask you to change your attire if they deem it not appropriate for representing 4-H. You may be corrected on any inappropriate language or actions while you are representing 4-H at The Big E.
+Chaperones may ask you to change your attire if they deem it not appropriate for representing 4-H. You may be corrected on any inappropriate language or actions while you are representing 4-H at Eastern States Exposition.

-Please be advised that the following dress code will be enforced for all individuals participating in 4-H events and activities including 4-H chaperones.
+Please be advised: The following dress code will be enforced for all individuals participating in 4-H events and activities including 4-H chaperones.